Application of Hawkes volatility in the observation of filtered high-frequency price process in tick structures: Empirical study

-The days in which the absolute daily price difference exceeded the two times of the Hawkes standard deviation are presented by blue circles.
-Although omitted in the figure, the total number of days in which the absolute price difference exceeded the two times of the Hawkes volatility were 50 days, which is around 5\% of all observed days.
+The days on which the absolute daily price difference exceeds twice the Hawkes standard deviation are represented by blue circles.
+Although omitted from the figure, the absolute price difference exceeds twice the Hawkes volatility on 50 days, which is around 5\% of all observed days.
 Interestingly, this is consistent with the rule that approximately 95\% of the data are within two standard deviations of the normal distribution.
-Further, the distribution of exceedances is spread uniformly over the entire period; that means the Hawkes model captures the volatility trend well.
+Furthermore, the distribution of exceedances is spread uniformly over the entire period.
+This implies that the Hawkes model captures the volatility trend well.

-Let us extend the discussion above to arbitrary multiples of standard deviation.
-Note that 68\%, 95\%, and 99.7\% of the values lie within one, two, and three standard deviations in the mean zero normal distribution, respectively.
+We extend this discussion to arbitrary multiples of the standard deviation.
+Note that 68\%, 95\%, and 99.7\% of the values lie within one, two, and three standard deviations of the mean zero normal distribution, respectively.
 In Figure~\ref{Fig:percent}, the x-axis denotes the number of multiples of the standard deviation.
-The y-axis is the proportion of price changes that do not exceed the corresponding multiples of the standard deviation.
-The blue line represents the Hawkes volatility, while the red line represents the probability that the data lies within the multiple of the standard deviation in the standard normal distribution.
+The y-axis represents the proportion of price changes that do not exceed the corresponding multiples of the standard deviation.
+The blue line represents the Hawkes volatility.
+The red line represents the probability that the data lie within a multiple of the standard deviation of the standard normal distribution.
 Interestingly, the two curves are almost identical.
-The Hawkes volatility is based on a model without excluding the possibility of dependence, but the volatility under the assumption of independence shows almost similar results.
-These results support Hawkes volatility as a reliable measure of price variability.
+The Hawkes volatility is based on a model that doese not exclude the possibility of dependence.
+However, the volatility under the assumption of independence shows similar results.
+These results support the Hawkes volatility as a reliable measure of price variability.